Ethenyl/Ethenyl.github.io/_posts/2020-09-22-an-alternative-git-branching-model.md

 Well, in this flow, it is a slight mix of those two, the steps are the following:

-1. Create a branch named release/2.5.1-beta-new-layout from the commit that you want to test in your release branch
+1. Create a branch named `release/2.5.1-beta-new-layout` from the commit that you want to test in your release branch
-1. Commit & push only a version bump in it, going from 2.5.1 to 2.5.1-beta-new-layout
+1. Commit & push only a version bump in it, going from `2.5.1` to `2.5.1-beta-new-layout`
-1. Tag this new commit with 2.5.1-beta-new-layout-XXX, where XXX is a positive number indicating the iteration for the current beta (like 2.5.1-beta-new-layout-004, leading zeros are not mandatory, it's just easier on the eyes) and push it to origin
+1. Tag this new commit with `2.5.1-beta-new-layout-XXX`, where `XXX` is a positive number indicating the iteration for the current beta (like `2.5.1-beta-new-layout-004`, leading zeros are not mandatory, it's just easier on the eyes) and push it to origin
-1. Delete the branch, the tag will hold the beta version for everyone to find
+1. Delete the beta branch, the tag will hold the beta version like a branch would
-1. Using the commit, perform a manual release or configure your CI to handle those tags to generate a new deliverable
+1. Using the commit, perform a manual release or configure your CI to handle tags to generate a new deliverables
-1. Profit!
+1. Share this version with the Q&A team and let them test it (it can also be shared with a restricted selection of customers that are willing to help)

-This small steps will allow you to safely release new test versions without altering the actual content of the release.
+Those small steps will allow you to safely release new test versions without altering the actual content of the release.
 Moreover, the tags will also keep those versions alive for regression testing later on.

 Afterward, it is up to you and your team to decide whether you keep those beta versions or not, a good practice would be to keep at least two versions behind the version in production.

-**TODO: Add image**
+{% include embedded_image.html imageurl='git_branching_model_beta_branch.png' %}

 ```
 TL;DR;

 - Created from release branch
 - Named release/{version}{beta-version}
 - Contains a single tagged commit
 - Never merged
 ```

+---

 ## Hotfix branches 🚒